lgrosz/bhb-static/errors.md

    \(6\) on the right side of the wash, beginning from a sit start.
 Originally, it was established using a squat/sit start, with the left hand on a down-pulling sloper and the right hand on a slightly lower crimp, positioned directly below the problem’s finish.
+The problem as listed in the book adds moved to the original problem and is arguably harder, but could be classified as a link-up.

 ### Report errors